Local authority search: Purpose

 The main purpose of a local search is to protect property buyers from any unpleasant eventualities that could affect their use and enjoyment of the property or which may have an effect upon its value (for purchaser and potential lender), and therefore is a key element in the conveyancing process.
 The local search will provide information that is designed to reveal any potential problems or issues with the property and the surrounding area, which enables the buyer to make an informed decision on the current state of the property.
 The local search is essentially designed to provide important information that would potentially influence the use, the renting out or future reselling of the property.

 Inclusions

 A local authority search comprises two separate parts consisting of two different documents:

 Certificate of search form

-The LLC1 form is obtained from Her Majesty's Stationery Office and is in general submitted by the solicitor or licensed conveyancer of the property buyer.
+The LLC1 form is obtained from His Majesty's Stationery Office and is in general submitted by the solicitor or licensed conveyancer of the property buyer.
 The following information could be obtained from LLC1, a search of the local land charges register: